The rent vs. buy debate is literally one of the oldest in the world of personal finance 🙄

 Too be clear, this isn’t a knock on people who like a retro look.

-It’s simply a comparison of how much more control over what and when you can get repairs and replacements done in home ownership as opposed to renting a home.
+It’s simply a comparison of how much more control over what and when you can get repairs and replacements done when considering the decision to rent vs. buy.

 4. Renting A Home Is An Easier Process